Bruce Adamson

-Bruce Adamson has been the Children and Young People's Commissioner Scotland since 2017.
+Bruce Adamson is Professor of Practice at the University of Glasgow's School of Law, having been the Children and Young People's Commissioner Scotland 2017–2023.

 Early life

 Adamson was originally from Palmerston North, New Zealand.
 He attended Palmerston North Boys' High School.
 At the Victoria University of Wellington he gained a Bachelor of Arts (majoring in History) and a Bachelor of Laws.

 Adamson practised in the family and criminal courts in New Zealand before moving to Scotland in 2002.

 Background

 Adamson was part of the team when the Scotland's Commissioner for Children and Young People was set up in 2005.

 He was a legal officer at the Scottish Human Rights Commission. and has worked as a member of Children's Panels.

 In 2013 he was seconded to a position in Geneva with the Global Alliance of National Human Rights Institutions.